Sukhan: Reception

 Sukhan has garnered widespread acclaim for its innovative blend of literature and Hindustani classical music.

-Bollywood actress Mrunal Thakur, after attending a performance at NMACC, expressed her admiration, stating that she loved the entire atmosphere created in the mehfil and expressed her desire 'to be that repeat audience attending Sukhan's future performances again and again.
+Bollywood actress Mrunal Thakur, after attending a performance at NMACC, Mumbai expressed her admiration, stating that she loved the entire atmosphere created in the mehfil and expressed her desire 'to be that repeat audience attending Sukhan's future performances again and again.

 Actress Amruta Subhash also lauded the initiative, noting that learning Urdu opened up a whole new world for her, allowing her to appreciate the depth of ghazals and shayari.

 The production has been featured in prominent media outlets.
 The Asian Age highlighted Sukhan's role in bringing together young Marathi artists to celebrate Urdu literature, creating a unique and unforgettable mehfil.

 Additionally, Gujarati Mid-Day emphasized the show's dedication to Urdu literature and Sufi music, offering audiences an immersive cultural experience.

 Maharashtra Times commended Om Bhutkar's dedication to promoting the beauty of the Urdu language through "Sukhan," noting his efforts in making the language accessible and appreciated by a broader audience.

 Sakal praised the production for its remarkable success, stating that the tickets for Sukhan often sell out within minutes, especially in Pune—an impressive feat for a show centered around Urdu literature.
 The publication also noted that while the show has gained immense popularity among young audiences, it has also captivated elderly attendees, making it a rare intergenerational cultural experience.

 Jashn-e-Sukhan

 In 2017, the organizers of Sukhan launched Jashn-e-Sukhan, a festival celebrating poetry and music.
 Unlike Sukhan, which primarily focuses on Urdu literature and Hindustani classical music, Jashn-e-Sukhan embraces diversity in languages and genres.
-It serves as a platform for emerging poets and musicians, encouraging artistic exploration and growth.
+The festival serves as a platform for emerging poets and musicians.
+Over the years, it has also featured performances by acclaimed artists such as Jasraj Joshi, Vishal Bagh, Nihira Joshi, Anjali Marathe, Gautami Deshpande, Avanti Patel and Shamika Bhide.